FreeDSx/SNMP/docs/Client/Configuration.md

 * aes192blu
 * aes256blu

-By default the `aes192` and `aes256` mechanisms by default use the "Reeder" key localization strategy.
+By default the `aes192` and `aes256` mechanisms use the "Reeder" key localization strategy.
 This strategy will work for Cisco devices.
-However, if it doesn't work you may want to try the `aes192blu` or `aes256blu` mechanisms, which uses the "Blumenthal" key localization strategy, which other devices may implement.
+If it doesn't work you may want to try the `aes192blu` or `aes256blu` mechanisms, which uses the "Blumenthal" key localization strategy.
+Unfortunately the AES192 / AES256 / 3DES mechanisms were never officially standardized and multiple implementations exist.

 **Default**: `(null)`